 When to Transplant Peonies

 Knowing when to transplant your peonies is half the battle of a successful move.
 For peonies, fall is the ideal time to dig up the plants.
 The exact timing differs by region, but mid-August for Northern gardeners and early November for Southern gardeners is a general guideline.
 In the fall, peonies are preparing for dormancy.
 Their metabolism slows, causing growth and development to stop.
-This change helps perennial plants save energy, and also minimizes stress to roots during the move.
+This change helps perennial plants save energy, and minimizes stress to roots during the move.

 Peonies need full sun to get the energy to create those massive blooms.
-Because peonies only bloom once a year, it's disappointing to get only a few blooms straining towards the sun.
+Because peonies only bloom once a year, it's disappointing to get only a few blooms straining toward the sun.
 Choose a site that gets at least six hours of full sun each day.
 The north side of your home will not provide this.
 If you are using peonies as a foundation plant, the east or south side of your home will have the strongest light.

-Prepare the Soil for Peonies
+Prepare the Soil

 Peonies need soil with good drainage.
 Neither sticky clay nor sandy gravel will yield a healthy peony, but the cure for both situations is the same: amending the soil with compost.
 Mix it in 50/50 with the native soil.
 You don't want to create a planting hole that's so enriched and fluffy that the roots never want to extend beyond it; rather, you must give your transplanted peony a booster to alleviate shock while also encouraging adaptation to the new home.

 Peony planting depth is a critical matter that will determine future blooming for decades.
 To determine the ideal planting depth, locate the eyes on the peony rootball.
 This is one of those plant terms that doesn't make much sense, but if you think of the eyes as buds and look for pinkish nubs at the base of the crown you will locate them.
 These eye buds are next year's flowering stems.
 If you bury them too deeply, they will never emerge and develop.

-After the Peony Transplant
+Plant the Peony

 Water well, but don't oversaturate the soil.
 It shouldn't be necessary to water again unless your weather forecaster says that a true drought is happening.
-Peonies are entering their dormant state now, and going to bed for the winter in a soggy bed is an invitation to rot.
+Peonies entering their dormant state and going to bed for the winter in a soggy bed is an invitation to rot.